philno/elementary-setup/README.md

 Install `GNOME Disks` and use it to automount my data partition.

-Install 'tlp' for power saving on my laptop.
+Install `tlp` for power saving on my laptop.

 Add my SSH keys to `~/.ssh` and set the correct permissions with:
 ```